Day Hiking Essentials: What You Need to Pack & Wear

 Make sure you also have a compass on you and learn ahead of time the basics of using it.

 How much food and water should you take?
-That, of course, depends on how long trek you plan and conditions.
+That, of course, depends on how long a trek you plan and the conditions.
 If it’s supposed to be just a 3-4h trek, simple snacks.

 Eat a good, nutritious breakfast at home and stuff into your pack some protein-rich bars, chocolate bars (I love Sneakers), trail mix, string cheese, dry sausage or jerky, oatcakes, crackers... you get the idea :)